Early Pregnancy Miscarriage

 • An ultrasound reveals there’s still tissue in your uterus

-If the above given conditions are seen in your case, then your doctor may suggest a dilation and curettage (which is casually termed as D and C)which is a surgical procedure done to remove the remaining tissue.
-This procedure is done under general or regional anaesthesia, and is considered to be safe.
+If your case exhibits the above-mentioned conditions, your doctor may recommend a surgical procedure known as dilation and curettage (commonly referred to as D and C) to remove the remaining tissue.
+This procedure is performed under general or regional anesthesia and is considered safe.
 D and C doesn’t usually lead to long-term complications.

 TYPES OF MISCARRIAGES